Immune Checkpoint Inhibitors for Mesothelioma

 Of these immunotherapy drugs, Keytruda, Opdivo and Yervoy have been approved to treat pleural mesothelioma by the U.S. Food and Drug Administration (FDA).
 Additionally, several ongoing clinical trials could lead to further approval.

-Research on mesothelioma has shown that several immune checkpoint inhibitors are effective against the asbestos-related cancer, especially Keytruda and the combination of Opdivo and Yervoy.
+Mesothelioma research has shown that several immune checkpoint inhibitors are effective against asbestos-related cancer, especially Keytruda and the combination of Opdivo and Yervoy.

 Checkpoint inhibitors are antibodies that block antigens on the surface of cancer cells or block proteins on immune cells called T cells.
 Antigens work like a mask to hide cancer cells from the immune system.